SCCapstone/CodersNotPosers/README.md

 ## Running

-Open ios folder in Xcode and run the project.
+Open the IOS folder in Xcode and run the project.

 # Deployment